erikdubois/Sardi/README.md

 # Installation

-Copy/paste the content of Sardi Master folder in the hidden folder .icons
+Copy/paste the content of Sardi Master folder in the hidden folder .icons.
+CTR+H makes the hidden folders visible in your home folder.
+If you do not have a .icons folder yet, make one.

 or